CodeStix/alt-hotkey/README.md

 # alt-hotkey
 A collection of useful shortcuts that I use.
 These are optimized for QWERTY.
+Versions available for AutoHotKey (Windows) and AutoKey (Linux).

+## Windows

-To use these you need to have [AutoHotKey](https://www.autohotkey.com/) installed on your computer (no linux/macOS support 😒).
+To use these you need to have [AutoHotKey](https://www.autohotkey.com/) installed on your compute.
-When installed, download the .ahk file and open it.
+When installed, download the *autohotkey/alt-hotkey.ahk* file and open it.

+## Linux

+To use these you need to install [AutoKey](https://github.com/autokey/autokey/releases) on your system.
+Then, either download *autokey/generated.zip* and unzip and import into AutoKey or use the *autokey/autokey-generate.py* script to generate the AutoKey files for you:
+`python3 autokey-generate.py <output_dir>`

+## Usage

 ### Navigation & Selection
 ℹ️ **Most of these can be used with <kbd>Shirt</kbd> and <kbd>Ctrl</kbd> to select and jump words.**